Perspective | When you walk a dog, your mind is as likely to wander as the dog is

 As I walked the dog the other morning, I tried to remember the last time My Lovely Wife and I overslept and didn’t get the trash out in time.
 I couldn’t remember and that made me sad.
 When you’re almost 60, your body won’t let you oversleep.

 Of course, neither will a dog.
 We trotted on, Archie pulling from one side to the other, led by invisible scents.
 It was a cold morning, but sunny.
-Birds were singing and I once again wished I could recognize more birds solely by the sounds they make.
+Birds were singing, and I once again wished I could recognize more birds solely by the sounds they make.
 That desire is filed next to wishing I could identify trees by their bark.

 We crossed a bridge over a creek.
 Walking a previous dog — the sainted Charlie — I once saw a beaver here.
 That was the Year of the Beaver, when trees by the creek were suddenly reduced to pointed nubs, like pencils in a sharpener.